Universal Robust Regression via Maximum Mean Discrepancy: Numerical experiments

-In Table \ref{table1} we report, for different values of $n\leq N$ and of $\epsilon\in[0,0.03]$, the root mean squared error (RMSE) for the estimation of $\beta_0$ obtained for four estimators, namely the ordinary least square estimator $\beta_{\mathrm{ols},n}$, the least absolute deviation estimator $\beta_{\mathrm{lad},n}$, the robust estimator of $\beta$ in linear Gaussian regression models proposed by \cite{koller2011} (computed using the \texttt{R} package \texttt{robustbase}), and the two proposed estimators $\hat{\beta}_n$ and $\tilde{\beta}_n$.
+In Table \ref{table1} we report, for different values of $n\leq N$ and of $\epsilon\in[0,0.03]$, the root mean squared error (RMSE) for the estimation of $\beta_0$ obtained for six estimators, namely the ordinary least squares estimator $\beta_{\mathrm{ols},n}$, the least absolute deviations estimator $\beta_{\mathrm{lad},n}$, the robust estimator of $\beta$ in linear Gaussian regression models proposed by \cite{koller2011sharpening}, computed using the \texttt{R} package \texttt{robustbase}, the robust Median-of-Means estimator $\hat{\beta}_{\mathrm{mom},n}$ introduced by \citet{lecueML}, computed using the \texttt{Python} package \texttt{scikit-learn-extra}\footnote{\url{https://scikit-learn-extra.readthedocs.io/en/stable/index.html}} and using three blocks, and the two proposed estimators $\hat{\beta}_n$ and $\tilde{\beta}_n$.

-When the sample is not contaminated (i.e.\ when $d_n=d_n^0$) we observe that the OLS estimator is the best estimator.
-However, this estimator is extremely sensitive to the presence of outliers (of both types), a fact that is already well documented in the literature, see for example Chapter 1 in \cite{Rousseeuw}.
-The estimator $\beta_{\mathrm{lad},n}$ is robust to outliers but its RMSE is almost always higher than the one obtained with the two MMD based estimators $\hat{\beta}_n$ and $\tilde{\beta}_n$, especially in the case of outliers of type $\mathsf{X}$.
-We also observe that $\hat{\beta}_n$ and $\tilde{\beta}_n$ are robust to the two considered types of outliers, as predicted by our theory, and have a performance which is almost identical to that of the robust estimator $\beta_{\mathrm{rob},n}$ proposed \cite{koller2011}, which is the one which tends to have the lowest RMSE in Table \ref{table1}.
+When the sample is not contaminated, i.e.~when $d_n=d_n^0$, we observe that the ordinary least squares estimator $\beta_{\mathrm{ols},n}$ is the best estimator.
+However, this estimator is extremely sensitive to the presence of outliers of both types, a fact that is already well documented in the literature \citep[see for example][Chapter 1]{Rousseeuw}.
+We also observe that the estimator $\hat{\beta}_{\mathrm{mom},n}$ performs poorly, with an RMSE which is in all cases larger than that of $\beta_{\mathrm{ols},n}$.
+The theory predicts that increasing the number of blocks used by the Median-of-Means procedure should make $\hat{\beta}_{\mathrm{mom},n}$ more robust but then the optimization procedure, as implemented in \texttt{scikit-learn-extra}, becomes less stable.
+For this reason, unreported numerical results have shown that increasing the number of blocks does not improve the empirical performance of $\hat{\beta}_{\mathrm{mom},n}$.
+As predicted by our theory, the MMD based estimators $\hat{\beta}_n$ and $\tilde{\beta}_n$ are robust to the two considered types of outliers.
+In addition, we observe that their performance is almost identical to that of the robust estimator $\beta_{\mathrm{rob},n}$ proposed \cite{koller2011sharpening}, and that their RMSE is in all cases smaller than that of $\beta_{\mathrm{lad},n}$ when the outliers are of type $\mathsf{X}$.
+However, for outliers of type $\mathsf{Y}$ this latter estimator tends to be the best one, with an RMSE slightly lower than that of the estimators $\hat{\beta}_n$, $\tilde{\beta}_n$ and $\beta_{\mathrm{rob},n}$.